Integration of a Multicultural Society now

-It will be a challenging era to obtain or welcome other cultures integrating into the Kingdom, before law amendments, to make new habitats from those cultures feel not sterilized.
-It will take experts to engage experience from other models, knowledge, and intelligence to achieve harmony in acquiescence.
+It will be a challenging era to obtain or welcome other cultures integrating into the Kingdom, before law amendments, to make new habitats from those cultures feel not sterilized or ‘strangers’.
+It will take experts to engage experience from other models, knowledge, and intelligence to achieve harmony in acquiescence by both sides.

-Moreover, the progressive visionary leadership launching evolutionary project Vision 2030 confronts the extremists who do not appreciate this wise crisis management and always think of globalization as westernization with the dreadful consequences of culture and strength to diminish Islamic patterns and values.
+Moreover, the progressive visionary leadership launching evolutionary project Vision 2030 confronts the extremists who do not appreciate this wise Government’s management and always think of globalization as westernization with anticipated dreadful consequences of culture and strength to diminish Islamic patterns and values.

 In the Kingdom, there is peace and euphoria.
-This has been well proven to European working there.
-I would place my self under law and traditions of the Kingdom in total safety.
-It is the size of the new project that will make both leadership and citizens to summon people from other cultures upon and after project launching.
+This has been well proven to European people working there.
+I would place my self under law and traditions of the Kingdom in good faith and safety.
+It is the size of the new project that will make both leadership and citizens to summon people from other cultures upon and since project launching.
 I have tremendous faith and fidelity in the project to prosper and blossom in the forthcoming years.
 Maybe is my fidelity but the Kingdom will live soon its Belle Epoque.

 Mostly in the past the education for women was extremely limited as they only have one version of the truth, they could not have access to any Christianity text, even scientific research cannot claim facts that do not correspond with the Quran; therefore, women were fed an education full of ideology from the theocracy of the country.
 As a matter of fact, in some countries, it is still considered as a crime because that might offend the rule of law which is Islam.